sec-edgar/sec-edgar/docs/source/filings.rst

 Filings
 =======

-There are currently two supported ways to fetch filings.
-If you are interested in grabbing specific types of filings for a specific set of companies, it is suggested that you use :class:`secedgar.core.CompanyFilings`.
-If you are interested in fetching all filings from any given day, you should use :class:`secedgar.core.DailyFilings`.

-Filings can be downloaded using :class:`secedgar.core.CompanyFilings`.
+There are multiple ways to download filings.
+The most direct way is to use the ``secedgar.core.filings.filings`` function.
+This function will return a class which tries to best match your needs based on the arguments provided.
+For the more technical, the ``filings`` function is a factory.

+If you find that this does not meet your needs for any reason or would like more direct control over what is being created, you can use the following classes:

+- :class:`secedgar.CompanyFilings` - for fetching filings for specific companies
+- :class:`secedgar.DailyFilings` - for fetching filings from a specific date
+- :class:`secedgar.QuarterlyFilings` - for fetching filings from a specific quarter
+- :class:`secedgar.ComboFilings` - for fetching filings over a time span (most useful when spanning multiple quarters)

 Supported filing types can be found at :ref:`filingtypes`

 Filing
 ------

-.. autoclass:: secedgar.core.CompanyFilings
+.. autoclass:: secedgar.CompanyFilings
    :members:

 Examples